dell/csm-docs/content/docs/getting-started/installation/kubernetes/powermax/csmoperator/_index.md

         skipCertificateValidation: false
         certSecret: primary-cert
     ```

-    After editing the file, run this command to create a secret called `powermax-creds`.
+    After editing the file, **run this command to create a `secret.yaml`** called `powermax-config`.
 If you are using a different namespace/secret name, just substitute those into the command.

     ```bash
-    kubectl create secret generic powermax-creds --namespace powermax --from-file=config=samples/secret/secret.yaml
+    kubectl create secret generic powermax-config --namespace powermax --from-file=config=secret.yaml
     ```

 3. **Create Powermax Array Configmap:**